-This Example is meant to help you compare the cost of investing in the DFA International Real Estate Securities Portfolio with the cost of investing in other mutual funds.
+This Example is meant to help you compare the cost of investing in the Portfolio with the cost of investing in other funds.
 The Example assumes that you invest \$10,000 in the Portfolio for the time periods indicated.
 The Example also assumes that your investment has a 5% return each year and that the Portfolio's operating expenses remain the same.
-Although your actual costs may be higher or lower, based on these assumptions your costs would be:
+Although your actual costs may be higher or lower, based on these assumptions your costs whether you redeem or hold your shares would be:

-The DFA International Real Estate Securities Portfolio pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
-A higher portfolio turnover may indicate higher transaction costs and may result in higher taxes when Portfolio shares are held in a taxable account.
+A fund generally pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
+A higher portfolio turnover may indicate higher transaction costs and may result in higher taxes when fund shares are held in a taxable account.
 These costs, which are not reflected in Annual Fund Operating Expenses or in the Example, affect the Portfolio's performance.
 During the most recent fiscal year, the Portfolio's portfolio turnover rate was 6% of the average value of its investment portfolio.